Bebop Play-Along Book Sonic Thrust Records Logo AC/AOR

 Jay's profound knowledge of recording, engineering, songwriting, arranging, producing and related areas, has rendered him deep respect within the music industry and he has been called in as a beta tester of music gear a number of times by leading music equipment developers.
 Jay's music expertise comes from a deep well of experience - recording sessions from his career over the years and a desire to share his know-how with everyone who is seeking knowledge on how to develop his/her skills within the quality recording area.

-GEAR in the GARDEN RAKE STUDIOS
+GEAR in GARDEN RAKE STUDIOS

 All great producers and great studios must have great recording stuff, right?
 For many years Jay used these Alesis ADATS.